 Each lesson in this course includes some simple practice exercises with Python.
 These are not submitted or graded, but they are highly recommended if you are new to programming or if the project initially looks challenging.
 Lessons 1 and 2 contain shorter exercises, while Lessons 3 and 4 contain longer, more holistic exercises.
 Each practice exercise has an accompanying solution that you should carefully study.
+If you want to use the USA.gdb referenced in some of the solutions you can find it here.

 Remember to choose File > New in PythonWin to create a new script (or click the empty page icon).
 You can name the scripts something like Practice1, Practice2, etc. To execute a script in PythonWin, click the "running man" icon.